ErikBaksay/visma-challenge-kocka-ladu/src/app/core/README.md

-REQUEST BODY of 'form-data' type: title (string):          The title or headline of the post description (string):    Description of the post category (string):       One of the five categories (newcomers, projects, tournaments, sport, other) pictures (files):        One or more images belonging to the post.
+REQUEST BODY of 'form-data' type: title (string):          The title or headline of the post description (string):    Description of the post category (string):       One of the five categories (newcomers, new-projects, tournaments, sport-challenges, other-events) pictures (files):        One or more images belonging to the post.
 First will be shown as a thumbnail
 ```